Netcracker/DRNavigator/documentation/Architecture.md

 1. Disable `custom_module` services
 2. Disable `stateful` services

-Note: the `stateful` module is default.
-It should not be specified in config in case no custom modules.
+**Note**: The `stateful` module is default.
+It should not be specified in the config in case of no custom modules.

-# Installation procedure
+# Installation Procedure

 ## SiteManager

 ### Requirements

-Before installation be aware, that you have enough resources for DRNavigator.
+Before the installation, ensure that you have enough resources for DRNavigator.
-For one pod it's recommended to use 100m cpu and 80Mi memory limits per worker and by default DRNavigator uses 2 workers.
+For one pod, it is recommended to use 100m cpu and 80Mi memory limits per worker and by default, DRNavigator uses 2 workers.
-You can override worker count and cpu/memory limits using helm environments.
+You can override the worker count and cpu/memory limits using helm environments.

 ### Prerequisites

-Prepare kubernetes cluster to work with DRNavigator
+Prepare a Kubernetes cluster to work with DRNavigator.
-To support ability of services be managed by `site-manager` you should prepare following steps:
+To support the ability of services to be managed by `site-manager`, implement the following steps:

-1. Create namespace `site-manager`:
+1. Create the `site-manager` namespace:

     ```bash
     $ kubectl create namespace site-manager
     ```

-2. Generate self-signed certificates for `site-manager` service if you don't integrate with cert-manager
+2. Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager.

     2.1.
-Create configuration file for generation SSL certificate:
+Create a configuration file for generating the SSL certificate:

     ```bash
     $ cat <<EOF > server.conf